Moesif/moesif-react-boilerplate-example/README.md

   </script>

   ```
+Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
+After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

-  Of course, please obtain your Moesif Application Id from your Moesif account.
+You can always find your Moesif Application Id at any time by logging
-  That is it.
+into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu,
+and then clicking _Installation_.

 - Add a simple test component to verify API calls are captured.
 (Optional step)
   - Added `app/Containers/App/testSendingApi.js`